diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Need Help?

-Zendesk has support links throughout the application, but please<a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need help with Zendesk"> email us </a>your internal help requests if needed.
+Zendesk has support links throughout the application for help on the fly, but please <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need help figuring out Zendesk">email us</a>your internal help requests if needed.

 ___
 ## Overview of Zendesk Menu